 Selling to an “Ibuyer”

-The Ibuyer is the newest breed of homebuyer.
+The Ibuyer is the newest breed of homebuyer, and has expanded in 2021.
 They close fast, and offer convenience and certainty of selling on a certain date.

 Unlike traditional home flippers, they do not target homes in very poor condition.

 They target homes that are roughly the same that a buyer would look for.
 These large companies buy homes at a small discount from the market.

 This discount will come either in the form of a reduced sales price or a service fee.

 They then resell the home for a profit — a much smaller profit than a “buy homes for cash” investor house flipper.